Sibselmash (company)

 Sibselmash (Сибсельмаш) is a company based in Novosibirsk, Russia.
 It is currently part of the Rostec group.

 History

 Sibselmash was established in the 1930s as Kombinat 179 to produce agricultural machinery.
 During World War II, the factory was converted to shell production, manufacturing 48 million shells during wartime.

 Products

 Sibselmash has produced light ammunition and small rockets for the military.
 It also produces agricultural machinery for the civilian economy.
 The company entered bankruptcy proceedings in 2012.

+Owners and management

+Owners

+As of 2007, the owner of 100% of the shares was Federal Agency for State Property Management.
+According to the decree of the President of the Russian Federation dated July 10, 2008, it transferred the shares of the NGO Sibselmash to Rostec Group, which in August 2011 transferred control of the production association to Prominvest Management Company.